rodionovd/rd_route/README.md

 ### But wait, we already have `mach_override` for this stuff

 I've created this library because [`mach_override`](https://github.com/rentzsch/mach_override) requires an external disassembler in order to work properly.
-For those of us who don't want another few thousands of lines of foreign code in their projects, the only option to use `mach_override` is to hard-code every function prologue they know in order to patch it correctly — which isn't a great alternative to have, to be honest.
+For those of us who don't want another few thousands of lines of foreign code in their projects, the only option is to hard-code every function prologue they know in order to patch it correctly — which isn't a great alternative to have, to be honest.

 ### Credits